RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The relevant standard for cryptographic modules is *Security Requirements for Cryptographic Modules* \[FIPS 140-2\].
 Cryptographic modules shall be validated to a FIPS 140 level identified in this section.

+In accordance with FIPS 201, the relevant NIST Guideline for PIV Card Issuers (PCI) is NIST SP 800-79, Guidelines for the Accreditation of Personal Identity Verification Card Issuers, which utilizes various aspects of NIST SP 800-37 and applies them to accrediting the reliability of PCIs.

 CAs that issue certificates under id-fpki-common-High shall use a FIPS 140 Level 3 or higher validated hardware cryptographic module.
 CAs that do not issue certificates under id-fpki-common-High shall use a FIPS 140 Level 2 or higher validated hardware cryptographic module.

 RAs shall use a FIPS 140 Level 2 or higher validated hardware cryptographic module.

+PIV Cards are PKI tokens that have private keys associated with certificates asserting id-fpki-common-authentication or id-fpki-common-cardAuth.
+PIV Cards shall only be issued using card stock that has been tested and approved by the FIPS 201/FICAM Testing Program and listed on the GSA [Approved Products List](http://www.idmanagement.gov/approved-products-list-apl) (APL).
+On an annual basis, for each PCI configuration used (as defined by the FIPS 201/FICAM Testing Program), one populated, representative sample PIV Card shall be submitted to the FIPS 201/FICAM Testing Program for testing.

 Subscribers shall use a FIPS 140 Level 1 or higher validated cryptographic module for all cryptographic operations.
 Subscribers issued certificates under the hardware users policy (id-fpki-common-hardware or id-fpki-common-devicesHardware), one of the authentication policies (id-fpki-common-authentication or id-fpki-common-cardAuth), or common High policy (id-fpki-common-High) shall use a FIPS 140 Level 2 or higher validated hardware cryptographic module for all private key operations.